 The third class was the one I was most excited about – Leighanna Light’s “Lily’s Book.”
 I had taken a class from Leighanna in 2010 called the Vintage Metal Deck that fascinated me, and I’ve wanted to take another class with her since.
 I love her textures and her palette and her expertise with attaching things to each other.

 For this one we brought a large piece of heavy gessoed canvas, then used gesso to stencil and stamp all over it for texture.
 After brushing on a base layer of paint or ink wash, we tore the canvas into pages for the book and played with Leighanna’s assortment of acrylic mediums and Venetian plaster.
 We glued down cloth and paper and other stuff, laid the pages out in the hot sun to dry, and kept on layering and painting the pages until we ran out of time (see top photo).
 Then we did a simple longstitch binding (thank God for my Japanese screw punch – those pages were thick).
 The next step for me will be attaching more stuff to the cover and spine.
 I brought some of my metal deck cards from the 2010 class and one of them just happened to be perfect for the cover.
 I’m eager to work in this book some more but have had some challenges getting back to it yet.
-Click on any of my photos and you can see more photos from this trip.

 Next post: Photos from Forest Grove